ColorfulPockets/missile-command/README.md

 - Brick Library

 ## Roles
-Bhavani - Working on the actions of the game (i.e. collecting user input and making a missile blow up, setting up our scoring system and making the user action reflect in the score).
+- Bhavani is working on the actions of the game (i.e. collecting user input and making a missile blow up, setting up our scoring system and making the user action reflect in the score).
-Andrew -
+- Andrew is working on
-Eric -
+- Eric is working on